benaadams/System.Ben/README.md

 The fastest code is the code that doesn't execute; so there is no code.

 ## Secure
-This zero api library has the smallest possible api making it very hard to attack or find vulnerabilities in
+This zero api library has the smallest possible api making it very hard to attack or find vulnerabilities in.

 ## Supported Frameworks